splunk/observability-workshop/content/en/s4r/50-rum/3-session-replay.md

 ![RUM Session](../images/rum-session.png?width=40vw)

-Towards the top of this view you will see a button for RUM Session Replay {{% button icon="play" %}}Replay{{% /button %}}.
+Towards the top of this view, you will see a button for RUM Session Replay {{% button icon="play" %}}Replay{{% /button %}}.
 RUM Session Replay allows you to replay the user session.
 This is a great way to see exactly what the user experienced.
 Click the button to start the replay.

 ![RUM Session](../images/rum-session-replay.png?width=40vw)